navis-org/skeletor/README.md

 ![skeletor_example](https://github.com/schlegelp/skeletor/raw/master/_static/example1.png)

 ## Benchmarks
 ![skeletor_examples](https://github.com/schlegelp/skeletor/raw/master/benchmarks/benchmark_2.png)

 [Benchmarks](https://github.com/schlegelp/skeletor/blob/master/benchmarks/skeletor_benchmark.ipynb)
 were run on a 2018 MacBook Pro (2.2 GHz Core i7, 32Gb memory) with optional `fastremap` dependency installed.
-Note some of these functions (e.g. contraction and TEASAR/vertex cluster skeletonization) vary a lot in speed based on parameterization.
+Note some of these functions (e.g. contraction and TEASAR/vertex cluster skeletonization) can vary a lot in speed based on parameterization.

+## Contributing
+Pull requests are always welcome!

-## References
+## References & Acknowledgments
+Mesh contraction and the edge collapse approach are based on this paper:
 `[1] Au OK, Tai CL, Chu HK, Cohen-Or D, Lee TY.
 Skeleton extraction by mesh contraction.
 ACM Transactions on Graphics (TOG).
 2008 Aug 1;27(3):44.`
 The abstract and the paper can be found [here](http://visgraph.cse.ust.hk/projects/skeleton/).
 Also see [this](https://www.youtube.com/watch?v=-H7n59YQCRM&feature=youtu.be) YouTube video.

 Some of the code in skeletor was modified from the [Py_BL_MeshSkeletonization](https://github.com/aalavandhaann/Py_BL_MeshSkeletonization) addon created by #0K Srinivasan Ramachandran and published under GPL3.

+The mesh TEASAR approach was adapted from the implementation in [meshparty](https://github.com/sdorkenw/MeshParty) by Sven Dorkenwald, Casey Schneider-Mizell and Forrest Collman.